 By Scott Wilson

-“Good morning, Jessica,” the temporary placement officer said in a chirpy voice.
+“Good morning, Jessica,” the temp placement officer said in a chirpy voice.
 “How are you?”

 “Fantastic thanks, Patricia.”